thhdragon/ff5m/docs/FAQ.md

 **On Linux/macOS:**
 Edit the file located at `~/.ssh/known_hosts` and delete the line corresponding to your printer's IP.

 Once removed, you should be able to reconnect via SSH.
-Forge-X (and ZMod) use the default credentials: `root/root`.
+Forge-X use the default credentials: `root/root`.

 ---